01binary/zeroweb/src/articles/kalman-filter.md

 ## kalman in matlab

-The [kalman](https://github.com/01binary/kalman) companion repository includes a complete filter implementation in addition to two *live notebooks* that explain the filter algorithm parameters step by step.
+The [kalman](https://github.com/01binary/kalman) companion repository includes a complete filter implementation in addition to two *live notebooks* that explain the filter algorithm parameters.

-The `constantAcceleration.mlx` notebook implements a Kalman filter that works with a Newtonian motion model which is a bit simpler than a more general system model:
+The `constantAcceleration.mlx` notebook implements a Kalman filter that works with a simpler Newtonian motion model:

 ![constant acceleration notebook](./images/kalman-constant-acceleration-notebook.png)

-The `linearSystemModel.mlx` notebook implements a Kalman filter that works with a general-form linear system model just like the one described in this article:
+The `linearSystemModel.mlx` notebook implements a Kalman filter that works with a general-form linear discrete system model:

 ![constant acceleration notebook](./images/kalman-linear-model-notebook.png)

-Finally, `kalman.m` demonstrates a Kalman filter with the same linear system model in the form of a simple script that's easy to copy:
+Finally, `kalman.m` demonstrates a Kalman filter with the same linear system model in the form of a `.m` script:

 ```matlab
 % Constants